 Many of our products are made from materials that would otherwise be thrown away due to low economic value.
 This gives us an opportunity to let our imaginations go wild and make weird and wonderful products that we refer to as Recycled Reptiles.
 We handcraft many of these smaller products ourselves while all our luxury products are manufactured by qualified Australian master leather craftsman and taxidermists to ensure our customers get a quality product that will last.

 So if you are looking for a real taste of the Australia take the time to browse the products in our online store and if you are ever on Magnetic Island, pop in and see us, we have the full range in store!

 Meet Aaron (Az) Rodwell

-Aaron Rodwell has been a Territoriann for over 20 years now.
-He is a member of Tourism Top End and is recognised by CITES, (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+Aaron Rodwell is recognised by CITES, (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).

 His passion for these creatures is demonstrated by his enthusiasm to educate others on facts and information.
 One that stands out is his positioning of a taxidermy cane toad inside a Freshwater Crocodiles’ (Crocodylus Johnstoni) mouth on show at one of his market stalls.
 When customers question it, he informs them of the recent findings that almost 70% of the freshwater crocs have been wiped out due to eating the cane toad.

-Early in 2013, Aaron Rodwell was featured in the History Channel’s 10 part documentary series ‘Outback Hunters’.
+In early 2013, Aaron was featured in the History Channel’s 10 part documentary series ‘Outback Hunters’.